-11.2 Virus & Trojans
+11.4 Virus & Trojans

 This is probably what most people think of when discussing Internet security.
 This attack has been around since the days of standalone PC using floppy disks.
 The first line of defense is staying away from untrustworthy sites.
 In the past if I wanted to go to a new site I'd often guess the URL since it is often some variation of company name.
 This is a dangerous practice since attackers often register common misspelling of popular domain names.
 To prevent this sort of thing I use Google to search for site name.
 Does not guarantee site is safe but it reduces risk of fat-fingering a dangerous URL.
+The other vector that is becoming more common is to embed Virus software in online advertising.
+Since you have no way to know where that is coming from it is very difficult to protect against.
+One helpful technique is to use an ad blocker.
+However sites are increasingly refusing to serve content if they detect use of an ad blocker.